Vegan Private Label Cosmetics Manufacturers: Top Picks for 2026

 If you're looking for a straightforward way to launch a vegan skincare or makeup line, Selfnamed is one of the easiest places to start.

-The platform is built for speed and simplicity, offering a large catalog of ready-to-go skincare and beauty products, including many vegan options, that you can brand and launch quickly without getting stuck in lengthy product development processes.
+The platform is built for speed and simplicity, offering a catalog of 200+ ready-to-go skincare and beauty products, including many vegan options, that you can brand and launch quickly without getting stuck in lengthy product development processes.

 Key strengths:

-Wide range of skincare and beauty products, including many vegan serums, moisturizers, and cleansers.
+• Wide range of skincare and beauty products, including many vegan serums, moisturizers, and cleansers.

-Low MOQ and the ability to test products before committing to production.
+• Low MOQ and the ability to test products before committing to production.

-Fast turnaround and simple production process.
+• Fast turnaround and simple production process.

-Transparent ingredient lists and clean formulations.
+• Transparent ingredient lists and clean formulations.

-Global shipping and digital-first workflow.
+• Global shipping and digital-first workflow.

 Best for: startups, indie brands, and anyone looking to launch fast without sacrificing quality.